What is an NFT and Why I have decided to put my Photography on a Blockchain.

 Why Metal Prints?

-One of the reasons my Still Life Food NFTs come with Metal Physical copies is for durability and quality.
+I offer optional Metal prints for some of my Still Life Photography art.
+One of the reasons I chose Metal Prints is because of durability and quality.
 Metal Photography Prints give access to both.
-Additional physical prints can be purchased but they will not come with the NFTs because I am limiting the NFT to 1 Photography NFT per image.
-I believe if I were a collector, I would like to know that I am the only one who owns an NFT to that particular image.
 As far as Metal prints go, the durability simplicity and style is something I feel my work deserves.
-What also makes it great is that, when you purchase my digital artform on a blockchain, you also get the physical version to look at, knowing the value is kept digitally.
+What also makes it great is that, when you purchase my digital art form on a blockchain, you can also get the physical version to look at.

 My Visual Art and it’s NFT Photography